Accro à l'oxygène ? Tout le monde est « accro » à l’oxygène.

 Exercise (physical, breathing exercises, activity level, work of breathing are all included here) vs. rest (rest when healthy, rest when lungs are sick also will have large variations in how well oxygen is absorbed by the body) with and without extra oxygen also affect various aspects of how well.

-As the patient improves the oxygen is weaned to allow the body a chance to gradually get used to the provide the same functions with less help just like you don't walk on a broken leg without a cast and then you don't run a marathon right after the cast is removed.
+As the patient improves, the oxygen is weaned to allow the body a chance to gradually get used to provide the same functions with less help, just like you don't walk on a broken leg without a cast and then you don't run a marathon right after the cast is removed.

 Intermittent exposure to higher oxygen with many hours of "normoxic" breathing between the higher exposures has not resulted in pulmonary oxygen toxicity.

 Many have reported improved function with intermittent oxygen especially when done with exercise.
 So, as with any food, supplement, or medication, oxygen needs to be taken carefully, in moderation and with consideration of all the variables affecting your personal health.

 Oxygen is not only necessary for every cellular action in your body, but it also creates free radicals as a byproduct of O2 combustion.
 Kind of like what smoke is to fire.
 Antioxidants aid in cellular metabolism as well as offset this "smoke".